php-fig/fig-standards/proposed/http-message.md

     public function write($string);

     /**
-     * Returns whether or not the stream is readable
+     * Returns whether or not the stream is readable.
      *
      * @return bool
      */
     public function isReadable();

     /**
-     * Read data from the stream
+     * Read data from the stream.
      *
      * @param int $length Read up to $length bytes from the object and return
      *                    them.
 Fewer than $length bytes may be returned if
      *                    underlying stream call returns fewer bytes.
-     *
      * @return string|false Returns the data read from the stream, false if
      *                      unable to read or if an error occurs.
      */